OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 > [!NOTE]
 > The onItemAttachmentsChangedHandler function handles both OnMessageAttachmentsChanged and OnAppointmentAttachmentsChanged.

-Outlook on the web loads the `commands.html` page, which then also loads `commands.js`.
+Outlook on the web and new Outlook on Windows load the `commands.html` page, which then also loads `commands.js`.

 ### Task pane code